a6b8/repos2doc/README.md

 # Repo 2 File

-This module helps save a repository as a file.
-There are three available formats: '.txt', '.md', and '.pdf'.
-Additionally, there's a method to convert all downloaded repositories into a single file.

-This module focuses on raw downloading with a minimalist data structure.
-Various configuration options can be customized by overwriting the config file, see [#config](#config).
+Repo2GPT helps prepare one or multiple GitHub repositories to consolidate their content into a single file.
+This file, in either `text (.txt)`, `markdown (.md)`, or `pdf (.pdf)` format, can then be uploaded to the OpenAI GPT editor as a searchable document.
+This enables the AI to answer questions based on the document's content and even generate code.
+This can be especially valuable for very new software with rapid update cycles.

 > Designed for AI Embedding Generation